K-VIL: Keypoints-based Visual Imitation Learning: Discussion

 K-VIL imposes limitations in terms of visual perception models and task representations.
 On the one hand, we assume that the keypoints are on the surface of objects and omit transparent, reflective, and thin objects (note that this is also discussed in \cite{simeonov_neural_2021,yen2022nerfsupervision}).
 This hinders K-VIL from being used in many real-world tasks.
 Furthermore, all keypoints must be visible in the demonstrations, which may not always be enforced in reality.
-In the long run, we believe that the dense correspondence models should be combined with state-of-the-art scene representation models (e.g., \cite{yen2022nerfsupervision}) or with point generative models (e.g., \cite{Lei2022CaDeXLC}) for better correspondence detection and to tackle the occlusion problems.
-This would allow the imitator to observe and learn the task from very different view angles, and with visually more challenging objects.
-On the other hand, in this paper, we only considered uni-manual manipulation tasks and discrete motions.
-For extensions to bimanual manipulation, we would need to also take into consideration bimanual coordination strategies, bimanual control policies, and multiple layers of master-slave hierarchy.
-Finally, a complete task representation may be thought of as more than a combination of geometric constraints.
-For some tasks, the robot needs to understand the dynamic properties of the objects, e.g., for pouring water~\cite{li20223d} and insertion tasks~\cite{florence2022implicit}, where it can not fully control the manipulated objects.
-We will tackle these challenges in our future work.
+In other words, K-VIL learns from demonstrations with and without viewpoint mismatch, as long as the keypoints of interest are not occluded.
+In the long run, we believe that the dense correspondence models should be combined with state-of-the-art scene representation models (e.g., \cite{yen2022nerfsupervision}) or with point generative models (e.g., \cite{Lei2022CaDeXLC}) for better correspondence detection and for tackling the occlusion problems.
+This would allow the imitator to observe objects that are visually more challenging and to learn the task from demonstrations with (self-)occlusions.

+It is worth noticing that K-VIL's keypoints correspond to the sub-symbolic parameters of a motion.
+Therefore, they do not necessarily have a clear semantic interpretation, which is also important for learning comprehensive task models.
+Bridging the gap between the symbolic and sub-symbolic levels remains an important challenge in (visual) IL.
+Importantly, the symbolic representation of a task~\cite{Dreher2022,Hassanin2018VisualAA} also has limitations, which can be alleviated by integrating sub-symbolic information.
+For example, a $\mathsf{contain}$ affordance in a pouring task implies that the opening of the spout of the kettle should be placed above the $\mathsf{contain}$ affordance region~\cite{hadjivelichkov_oneshot_2022}.
+However, this semantic representation alone cannot describe different types of pouring: For example, pouring beer requires tilting the glass and aligning the beer with the side of a glass.
+Instead, additional sub-symbolic parameters would allow realizing specific styles of task execution.